 “When smells are combined with images, we’re more likely to remember the product,” says author Martin Lindstrom, in his book, “Buyology: Truth and Lies About Why We Buy.”
 Raduns agrees.
 “Eighty percent of the information customers use to determine a purchase is received through the eyes.
 I believe that scents draw people in and capture their interest to further examine displays or products.”

 But just as scents can arouse the appetite, scientists, and food technologists have found that there are molecules that can activate areas of the brain that trigger the feeling of fullness.
-Food technologist Rianne Rujijschop at NIZO Food Research in Ede, Netherlands, published research in the Journal of Agricultural and Food Chemistry in which she detailed how researchers could develop a new generation of foods that could release aromas that help people feel full, thus fighting the obesity epidemic that now exists in many Western nations.
+Dr. Rianne Ruijschop, a food technologist at NIZO Food Research in Ede, Netherlands, and colleagues published a study in the Journal of Agricultural and Food Chemistry, in which she detailed how researchers could develop a new generation of foods that could release aromas that help people feel full, thus fighting the obesity epidemic that now exists in many Western nations.
 They could add capsules that boost the taste or release aromas, reduce bite size so that people have to chew more, add chewy ingredients, or introduce more complex odors in the food.

 It’s easy to trick our noses, as marketers already know.
 That’s why they infuse foods with flavors we recognize — the chicken scent in McNuggets or the fruity smell in fruit candy — which help us believe that the junk food we’re eating may have some nutritional value.
 According to the Social Issues Research Centre, a nonprofit think tank in England, the nose is our primary organ of taste.
 We can fool it into tasting certain flavors.